pm-cui/voltageFaultInjection/README.md

   - Prompts user for glitch and delay durations
   - After getting a valid input, runs the State Machine
   - Able to press the ENTER key at run time to change the glitch and duration timings
+  - Functions avail to convert user input to asm clock cycles, accurate to ~20ns. (look at issues)
+     - This accuracy should be fine as Shaping The Glitch also has approximately the same accuracy
   - Will filter out abnormal outputs and append them to a file.
 The file resides in the Pico's flash memory
   - Can view the abnormality file using fileoutput.py

 - asm_PIO
   - Initializes Pin 3 to be the output pin, with default state being low
   - Initializes Pin 4 to be the input pin, getting input from PA10 of the STM32
+  - Gets 2 inputs from the main program: Glitch & Delay duration:
+     - Moves Glitch duration to ISR
+     - Delay Duration to stay in OSR
+     - The pulling of values only occurs once
-  - Upon a rising edge detected on Pin 4, it induces a voltage glitch on Pin 3
+  - Upon a rising edge detected on Pin 4:
+     - Delays for the number of clock cycles stated in the ISR
+     - Sets Pin 3 High for the number of clock cycles stated in OSR
-     - Sets the GPIO to LOW for a short amount of time before setting it HIGH
+     - Sets Pin 3 Low for a small period of time before waiting for a falling edge. (prevents continous glitching)
   - autopull = True causes the OSR to be automatically refilled with the value from the TX FIFO (user input - glitch duration)

 - In Pico_Py folder, mosfet_testing.py